 End of Daylight Saving Time: Wage-Hour Implications for Night Shift Workers

-Daylight Savings Time ended in most states on Sunday, November 7 at 2 a.m. when we set our clocks back one hour.
-How does this time change effect nonexempt employees who were working at the time we "fell back"?
+Daylight Saving Time will end in most states on Sunday, November 6 at 2 a.m. when we set our clocks back one hour.
+How does this time change affect nonexempt employees who are working at the time we "fall back"?

-The Fair Labor Standards Act (FLSA) and most states' wage-and-hour laws require covered employers to pay their nonexempt employees at least the minimum wage (currently $7.40 per hour in Michigan) for all time worked, and overtime for all hours worked over 40 in a workweek.
+The Fair Labor Standards Act (FLSA) and most states' wage-and-hour laws require covered employers to pay their nonexempt employees at least the minimum wage (currently $8.50 per hour in Michigan) for all time worked, and overtime for all hours worked over 40 in a workweek.
 The requirement to pay for "all time worked" refers to actual hours worked, not an artificial measurement of time.
-Thus, an employee whose shift crossed over 2 a.m. on November 7 must be paid for the extra hour created by the end of daylight saving time.
+Thus, an employee whose shift crosses over 2 a.m. on November 6 must be paid for the extra hour created by the end of daylight saving time.

 Employers should also carefully check their own state's wage-hour laws and any applicable collective bargaining agreements or other contracts to ensure if any additional obligations are imposed.
 Varnum attorneys are ready to assist with any questions or concerns that employers may have, and to ensure that employer timekeeping policies are in full compliance.